iliekturtles/uom/README.md

    different set of base units.
 See the [Design](#design) section for implications of choosing different base units.
  * [mks.rs](examples/mks.rs) -- Shows how to create a custom system of quantities.
+ * [unit.rs](examples/unit.rs) -- Shows how to add new units to existing quantities in the pre-build SI system.

 ## Features
 `uom` has multiple `Cargo` features for controlling available underlying storage types, the